 Nearly any new or revamped website has a few errors that need to be fixed.
 Even something as minor as a misspelled word may turn users off and impact the way they view your client’s site.
 Involve other employees in the process, enlisting their help in finding typos and areas of each page that aren’t as usable as they should be.

 The customer experience on a site impacts whether a user chooses to become a customer.
 User experience is one of the most important factors in the life of your design.
-Take the time and effort needed to test every little element on the page, and your clients’ sites will have a higher conversion rate and make a better impression than one you didn’t spend time testing.
+Take the time and effort needed to test every little element on the page, and your clients’ sites will have a higher website conversion rate and make a better impression than one you didn’t spend time testing.

 - Shane Barker‘s post on web analytics tools – analytics can help you understand how people use your site